cosenary/Instagram-PHP-API/README.md

 ## Get started

-[Register your application](http://instagr.am/developer/register/) with Instagram, and receive your OAuth `client_id` and `client_secret`.
+To use the Instagram API you have to register yourself as a developer at the [Instagram Developer Platform](http://instagr.am/developer/register/) and create an application.
 Take a look at the [uri guidlines](#samples-for-redirect-urls) before registering a redirect URI.
+You will receive your `client_id` and `client_secret`.

+---

+Please note that Instagram mainly refers to »Clients« instead of »Apps«.
+So »Client ID« and »Client Secret« are the same as »App Key« and »App Secret«.

+---

-> A good place to get started is the example App.
+> A good place to get started is the [example project](example/README.md).

+### Installation

+I strongly advice using [Composer](https://getcomposer.org) to keep updates as smooth as possible.

 ### Initialize the class